 1.0-1.9 = It’s bad.
 Maybe it has one or two redeeming qualities, but the bad very much outweighs the good.
 It’s not worth your time, let alone your money.

 0.0-0.9 = A terrible, horrible, no good, very bad comic.
 Not worth your time, let alone your money.
-If this is your score, you probably shouldn’t bother reviewing the book.
+You probably shouldn’t bother reviewing the book if this is your score.